 What is the Board of Record agreement?

 The Board of Record agreement is an agreement between NYGH and the participating institution defining the roles of responsibilities of the Board of Record REB, of the institution and of the Principal investigator (PI).

 Who should I contact for signatures for the NYGH Board of Record (BOR) agreement?

 The sign off process is coordinated through Office of Research and Innovation.
 Please contact email@example.com

 What is process for BoR sign off?

 The sign off process is coordinated through Office of Research and Innovation:

 - CTO will send the REB of Record Study Agreement to PI for signature.

-- The PI/delegate will send a scanned copy of the Agreement (signed by PI and witness) to ORI Director, Dr. Michael Wood (email@example.com), whose office will obtain the necessary signature from NYGH signing authority (Dr. Donna McRitchie, Vice President, Medical and Academic Affairs)
+- The PI/delegate will send a scanned copy of the Agreement (signed by PI and witness) to firstname.lastname@example.org for review and signature by Dr. Donna McRitchie, Vice President, Medical and Academic Affairs.

-- The scanned copy of the agreement will be sent back to CTO (firstname.lastname@example.org) who will obtain the necessary signatures from the REB host institution
+- The scanned copy of the agreement will be sent back to CTO (email@example.com) to obtain the necessary signatures from the REB host institution.

 Who is the signing authority for NYGH Board of Record agreement?